Billboard Spirit of Hope Award

-The Billboard Spirit of Hope is an honor that is presented by Billboard magazine to an artist or a group in recognition of their extraordinary philanthropic and humanitarian contributions beyond their musical work."
+The Billboard Spirit of Hope is an honor that is presented by Billboard magazine to a Latin artist or a group in recognition of their extraordinary philanthropic and humanitarian contributions beyond their musical work."
 The accolade was established in 1996 in honor of Selena, who died a year earlier.
-The recipient of the Lifetime Achievement Award is decided by the Billboard editorial committee.
+The recipient of the Spirit of Hope is decided by the Billboard editorial committee.
 The Spirit of Hope Award was first given to Cuban American singer Gloria Estefan.

-Since 1996, the Lifetime Achievement Award has been presented during the Billboard Latin Music Awards.
+Since 1996, the Spirit of Hope has been presented during the Billboard Latin Music Awards.
 The award was not presented in 2012, 2016, 2018, 2019, and 2021.